rsnorman/rsnorman/_posts/2016-05-03-clairvoyant-ruby.md

 end
 {% endhighlight %}

 I'm feeling good.
 My ten years of experience is paying off.
+It's at this point, when I'm most sure of myself, that I should take a step back before blundering gleefully into the next piece of code.

-*We all know it's going to take a turn for the worse now.*
+## Where Things Took a Turn for the Worse

 Next up is the same treatment for our Sidekiq jobs that send personal data to third-parties.
 The JSON also must be serialized safely and the jobs marked as